waldronlab/curatedMetagenomicData/README.md

 # curatedMetagenomicData

-`curatedMetagenomicData` is an `ExperimentHub` package for accessing a large number (n ≈ 3000) of human microbiome samples gathered from various sources.
+*curatedMetagenomicData* is a *Bioconductor* package using *ExperimentHub* to access a large number (n ≈ 3000) of human microbiome samples gathered from various sources.

 See quick-start directions on the wiki [here](https://github.com/waldronlab/curatedMetagenomicData/wiki).

 ## Accessing Data through R/Bioconductor

-`curatedMetagenomicData` and its related data can be accessed through `R` using `Bioconductor` & `ExperimentHub`.
+*curatedMetagenomicData* and its related data can be accessed through *R* using *Bioconductor* & *ExperimentHub*.
 To install the necessary software:

-1. Install `R` and `Bioconductor` according to instructions at [www.bioconductor.org/install](www.bioconductor.org/install).
+1. Install *R* and *Bioconductor* according to instructions at [www.bioconductor.org/install](www.bioconductor.org/install).

-2. From the `R` prompt, install `curatedMetagenomicData`:
+2. From the *R* prompt, install *curatedMetagenomicData*:
 ```
 BiocInstaller::biocLite("curatedMetagenomicData")
 ```

-Then you can access datasets through R like this:
+Then you can access datasets through *R* like this:

 ```{r}
 library(curatedMetagenomicData)
 eset = LomanNJ_2013_Hi.metaphlan_bugs_list.stool()
 ```

-The resulting `ExpressionSet` object contains not only the metagenomic data, which can be extracted with `exprs( eset )`, but participant and sequencing information (`pData( eset )`), and study information (`experimentData( eset )`).
-The Metaphlan bugs datasets can be converted to `phyloseq` objects for use with the excellent [phyloseq](bioconductor.org/packages/phyloseq) Bioconductor package (see ?ExpressionSet2phyloseq) for more details on this conversion:
+From the resulting *ExpressionSet* object you can extract metagenomic data with `exprs( eset )`, participant and sequencing information using `pData( eset )`, and study information using `experimentData( eset )`.

+The Metaphlan bugs datasets can be converted to *phyloseq* objects for use with the excellent [phyloseq](bioconductor.org/packages/phyloseq) Bioconductor package (see ?ExpressionSet2phyloseq) for more details on this conversion:

 ```
 ExpressionSet2phyloseq( eset, simplify=TRUE, relab=FALSE )